CrisztinaZudor/BirdAudioDetection/README.md

 ## Dataset

-We use the Freefield1010 dataset, consisting of 7,690 audio recordings, each lasting 10 seconds.
+The Freefield1010 dataset is used, consisting of 7,690 audio recordings, each lasting 10 seconds.
 This dataset provides a standardized collection of audio samples, suitable for training and testing our model.
 Each recording is in mono channel, with a sampling frequency of 44.1 kHz and 16-bit PCM encoding.

 ## Libraries and Tools

-The following libraries and tools are integral to our project:
+The following libraries and tools are integral to the project:

 - **NumPy:** For handling numerical operations.
 - **Pandas:** For data manipulation and I/O operations.